 Premarital assets are generally protected in divorce unless required to meet the other spouse’s needs.
+Assets acquired by the parties prior to the marriage may be considered non-matrimonial and ‘ringfenced’.

-The other category relates to “matrimonial” assets, which have been built up during the course of the parties’ marriage, and to which the court applies the sharing principle in the first instance, such that the starting point is that they should be shared equally.
+In contrast, matrimonial assets are those which have been built up during the course of the parties’ marriage, and to which the court applies the sharing principle in the first instance, such that the starting point is that they should be shared equally.

 Since premarital assets are not immediately subject to equal sharing, it is often the case that the party bringing them into the marriage can retain them.
 If, however, those premarital assets are required to meet the other spouse’s “needs”, for example their need to be re-housed, then the court is entitled to “invade” them, and they may well fall to be divided in the financial settlement.
 The court will usually take into consideration the standard of living enjoyed by the parties during the marriage when considering a spouse’s future needs.